vtennero/get_next_line/README.md

 # get_next_line

-The goal of the project is to recode the printf function (man 3 printf).
+The goal of the project is to to write a function that reads a line ending with a newline character from a file descriptor, thus allowing to save/use a given text file line by line if called in a loop.

 ## Installing